It was a dark and stormy night: Music

+Television

+In the second season of the television series Star Trek: The Next Generation, the twelfth episode "The Royale" features Enterprise crewmembers trapped in a strange hotel on a planet otherwise incapable of supporting human life.
+In a hotel room, they find the corpse of an astronaut along with a pulp novel entitled Hotel Royale that begins "It was a dark and stormy night..." and containing many other clichés.
+As the sole survivor of an accidental contamination of his starship by an unknown alien race, the aliens took pity on him and created Hotel Royale for him, thinking the novel's story described the human way of life, whereas the astronaut found it unbearable due to the story's poor quality.

+A similar Norwegian version of the phrase called "Det er en mørk og stormfull aften" (English translation: "It is a dark and stormy evening") is spoken by the narrator in the beginning of every episodes of the comedy-adventure series The Julekalender (1994).

 Board game

 In the board game It Was a Dark and Stormy Night, players are given first lines of various famous novels and must guess their origin.
 Originally sold independently in bookstores in the Chicago area, it was later picked up by the website Goodreadsgames.com.

 Writing contest

 The annual Bulwer-Lytton Fiction Contest was formed in 1982.
 The contest, sponsored by the English Department at San Jose State University, recognizes the worst examples of "dark and stormy night" writing.
 It challenges entrants to compose "the opening sentence to the worst of all possible novels."
-The "best" of the resulting entries have been published in a series of paperback books, starting with It Was a Dark and Stormy Night in 1984.
+The best of the resulting entries have been published in a series of paperback books, starting with It Was a Dark and Stormy Night in 1984.

-Software

-Version 3.6.2 of the statistical programming language, R, has the codename "Dark and Stormy Night."
-R release names appear to be Peanuts references, in this instance to the character Snoopy's abortive attempts to write a novel and his hackneyed opening sentence of choice.